beerose/blog/content/posts/elixir-grpc/post.md

 ## Getting started

 Firstly we have to create new Elixir project.
 Like always.
 Nothing extraordinary.
-I choose the nam **chatty**,\*\* \*\*because it’s going to be a chat.
+I choose the name **chatty**, because it’s going to be a chat.
 And.. it’s going to be a chat, because chat is always a good idea for some kind of tutorial article.

 ```sh
 $ mix new chatty